vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/02-microservice-deployment.md

 ## Frontend and Backend app

-Deploy microservices applications to OpenShift Container Platform Observe automatic injection of Service Mesh sidecar into each microservice
+In this demo, we are going to deploy microservices applications to OpenShift Container Platform.
+When applications are deployed, Service Mesh sidecar will be injected into each microservice pod.
+In the nutshell, the sidecar term describes the configuration of the sidecare proxy that mediates inbound and outbound communication to the pod it is attached to.

 There are two microservices in this lab that you will deploy to OpenShift.
 In a later lab of this course, you will manage the interactions between these microservices using Red Hat OpenShift Service Mesh.